 In these situations, you need to make sure your books are properly stored and preserved.
-Whether you choose to go with a personal storage unit or you create some space within your home, there are many different ways to organize your reading material.
-If you’re wondering how to store old books long term, follow our top tips below.
+Whether you go with a personal storage unit or create some space within your home, there are many different ways to organize your reading material.
+If you’re wondering how to store books, follow our top tips below.

 Even with the rise of e-readers, many people still prefer the experience of reading a physical book.
 You get to enjoy the smell of the pages and relish in a rare reprieve from brightly lit screens.

 However, with these benefits comes one major downside; physical books don’t last forever.
 They are made of organic materials that are vulnerable to the elements.
 If you want to preserve your book collection, you must guard it against mildew, mold, fungi, insects, rodents, and sunlight.

 The secret of how to store books long-term is to clean, pack, and store them properly.
 Here’s how:

 Clean Your Books

 To keep the elements from harming your favorite books, you must store them in pristine condition.
 The first step is to give them a good cleaning before storing them away.

 Here are some book-cleaning best practices: